Frequently Asked Questions

 First-year writing sections are small and are normally capped at 24 students.
 The course is structured around active student engagement: small and large group discussions, peer review workshops, writing activities and other kinds of active learning.

 The focus of these courses is on the processes of reading, critical thinking, writing, revising and editing for academic purposes and audiences.
 Feedback on your writing will be provided by your instructor and the other students in your class.
 You can expect to conduct library research in order to add your voice to one or more ongoing academic discussions and to learn about university-level writing expectations, strategies and resources.

 - Are all sections of first-year writing courses the same?

 All sections work toward common course learning outcomes with a similar focus on writing processes, strategies, discussion, research and active learning.
 However, readings and particular assignments can vary across sections.

 - Which first-year writing course should I take?

 Check with your advisor and/or refer to the table on the Course Requirement page.

 - English is not my first language.
 What should I do?

-Consider enrolling in one of the sections of WRIT 1301 reserved for non-native speakers of English.
-See our Non-Native Speakers page for more information.
+Consider enrolling in one of the sections of WRIT 1301 reserved for international and multilingual students.
+See our International & Multilingual Speakers page for more information.

 - Is there an exemption exam or ACT/SAT test score that fulfills the requirement?